polospeter/TensorFlow-Advanced-Techniques-Specialization/README.md

 Assignment: Multiple Output Models using Keras Functional API

 #### Week 2: Custom Loss Functions
+Loss functions help measure how well a model is doing, and are used to help a neural network learn from the training data.
 Learn how to build custom loss functions, including the contrastive loss function that is used in a Siamese network.